-2005 2004
+2006 2005

-Current assets \$ 87 \$ 10
+Current assets \$ 6 \$ 87

-Current liabilities Noncurrent liabilities 115 1,067 58 832
+Current liabilities Noncurrent liabilities 172 1,207 115 1,067

-Total liabilities 1,182 890
+Total liabilities 1,379 1,182

-Net assets \$ (1,095) \$ (880)
+Net assets \$ (1,373) \$ (1,095)

-The Authority's net assets decreased by 24% or \$215 million in 2005.
-The decrease is due to the issuance of new bonds during the year.
-Net assets maintain a deficit balance because the Authority includes the bonds payable liability in its financial statements without including the future appropriation expected from the Commonwealth because future appropriations are not considered available and do not constitute a legally binding commitment.
+The Authority's net assets decreased by 25% or \$278 million in 2006.
+Most of the change is due to an increase of \$201 million in construction spending and reimbursement requests from agencies.
+The spending outpaced the receipt of bond proceeds during the year resulting in the depletion of assets held at the end of the prior year.
+Net assets consistently maintain a deficit balance because the Authority includes the bonds payable liability in its financial statements without including the future appropriation expected from the Commonwealth because future appropriations are not considered available and do not constitute a legally binding commitment.